toufiqism/MyIMBD-/README.md

 - **Performance**: Efficient database queries and UI updates
 - **Accessibility**: Proper content descriptions and UI labels

+## Testing

+The project includes comprehensive unit tests for all major components:

+- **Repository Tests**: Test database operations and API interactions
+- **ViewModel Tests**: Test business logic and state management
+- **Utility Tests**: Test helper functions and data classes

+All tests pass successfully and provide good coverage of the codebase.

 ## Future Enhancements

 - Movie details screen with more information